nativestranger/cerializable/README.md

     gem 'cerializable', '~> 0.1.0'

-For other ORMs, you'll also need to include `Cerializable::ActsAsCerializable` in your ORM's base class.
+For other ORMs, you'll also need to include `Cerializable::Model` in your ORM's base class.

 ## Usage

-Call `acts_as_cerializable` in the models you wish to use Cerializable with:
+Call `cerializable` in the models you wish to use Cerializable with:

     class Comment < ApplicationRecord
-      acts_as_cerializable
+      cerializable
     end

 Define corresponding serializer modules: